Senior Dogs: How to Keep Them Comfortable and Happy

 There eventually comes a time in the lives of many dog owners where they have to face the fact that their beloved canine companion isn’t as young as he or she used to be.
 When one’s beloved pet begins to age, it can be heartbreaking.
 Caring for senior dogs isn’t always as easy as it was when they were younger, either.

-Just as humans have different needs as they age, dogs are no different.
+Just as humans have different needs as they age, dogs are the same.
 As a dog owner, you obviously want what’s best for your furry friend, especially when they begin to slow down and show the signs of aging.
 No matter how far along in years a dog happens to be, most dog owners would agree that making sure their canine companion is well taken care of is the number one priority.